jpsilvashy/basic-column-layout/README.markdown

 # Fluid Grid System

+A web grid system designed by [Joseph Silvashy](http://newgoldleaf.com/hello#joseph_silvashy "Joseph Silvashy") and [New Gold Leaf](http://newgoldleaf.com/ "New Gold Leaf") that allows designers to use the screen real estate on large monitors and retain great design on smaller ones.
+The Fluid Grid System combines the principals of the typographic grid and a baseline grid into one resolution-independent framework.

 ## How to use the Fluid Grid System
 To the following code is an example of how the code works.
 Because The Fluid Grid System is based on a six column grid the only necessary provision is that all of the <div class="three column"> within it’s parent <div class="section"> element add up to 6.
 A total of 720 different combinations can be achieved in this fashion.